yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 During this tutorial we'll modify other files as well, but we won't explore them in detail.

+Instead if specified otherwise, shell command are executed in the root directory of you project.

 Now, it is the time to start the interesting part.